CDCgov/abm-python-wrappers/docs/wrappers.md

 )
 ```

-Within the for loop of the above example, it would be possible to provide any post processing on the products returned by `create_simulation_data`, or call other wrappers on the `subexperiment` objects, such as `run_abcsmc`, instead of only creating simulations.
+Within the for loop of the above example, it would be possible to provide any post processing on the products returned by `run_step_return_data`, or call other wrappers on the `subexperiment` objects, such as `run_abcsmc`, instead of only creating simulations.

 We end the example script by compressing the currently stored simulation bundles of each scenario and saving them to the overall experiment, so that they can be called from the upper directory.
 This is not necessary, but ensures all data is in the same place.